 – Save with subscriptions.
 Recipe Rescue reader Elizabeth D smartly uses Amazon’s Subscribe & Save for the snacks her kids tear through each month.
 With savings up to 15% and delivery to your doorstep, this is a great money-saving option for those items you buy again and again.

 – Restaurant supply companies can be a good source.
 If you live in New York City, take John B’s tip and check out supply company Baldor Food, which started home delivery after Covid decimated the restaurant industry.
-Baldor has provided John with beautiful, seasonal foods that he can even preserve through canning for the long winter ahead.
+Baldor has provided John with beautiful, seasonal foods that he can even preserve through canning.
 As with anything, some prices may not be lower than Costco, so do a little price comparing before you go shopping.

 – Consider investing in a chest freezer.
 It’s a lot easier to buy bulk foods if you have somewhere to store them which is why Kim G, Karen M, and Jessi S were all so grateful for having invested in chest freezers.
 This lets you take advantage of sale prices on meats for dinners, frozen fruits for smoothies, and even ice cream for impromptu hot-fudge sundae nights when you buy in bulk.

 I think many of us have cut way back on the number of supermarket runs we make just to pick up just “a few things” (though I’ve thankfully stopped wiping all my groceries down!).

 Plus, I am literally incapable of walking out of a supermarket without spending at least $50. . .

 Our reader Jessica finds that if she limits her supermarket stops to one big shopping every two weeks, with one small stop in between, she saves money — in large part because it forces her to use up what she has in the house besides buying new groceries.

 7. …or don’t go into the stores at all